himotoyoshi/carray/guides/devel/20_memory_efficiency_and_streaming.md

   *after* the data, so the writer never has to buffer the whole file to backfill a header.
 See [ch.
 18a](18a_serialization.md).

-### `attach!` — one materialise, N zero-copy operations, one sync

-`attach!` (`ext/carray_core.c:1935`) is the block form that lets user code amortise a single materialise across many operations: materialise a view once, do N zero-copy reads/writes against the resident buffer inside the block, then sync-and-detach once (guaranteed via `rb_ensure`).
-The canonical use is chunked I/O into a slice — one gather, N cheap I/O calls, one scatter — instead of N independent attach/detach round-trips.
-This is a library-author lifecycle tool, not a user-facing surface.

 ## 8. Small elisions worth knowing

 - **Broadcast scalar fill** skips the wasted gather: filling a whole array (or a